Edinburgh, Scotland is a European capital city waiting to entertain and delight during your next vacation across the pond.

 6. Edinburgh Gin Distillery

 Whether it is a planned tour or you’re just passing by the distillery on your trek through the city, the Edinburgh Gin Distillery is definitely a worthwhile attraction where you can taste and learn the history of two stills, Flora and Caledonia.
 The distillery offers walking tours and is easily accessible from the city center (about a 15-minute walk from the royal mile.)
-The popular attraction now has its own bar where the tour starts and finishes for the visitors who want to taste a bit more, furthermore for those who want to collect some gifts to bring home there is also a shop onsite.
+The popular attraction now has its own bar where the tour starts and finishes for the visitors who want to taste a bit more.
+And if you’re ready to stock up on souvenirs to take home, there is also a shop onsite.

 7. Pubs and Bars

 With all these distilleries it is no surprise that the city has some amazing bars and pubs within its parameters.
-Edinburgh is one of those unique cities where you truly get the best of both old and new bars, where you will receive a warm welcome and have a selection of a large amount of drinks.
+Edinburgh is one of those unique cities where you truly get the best of both old and new bars.
 Visitors will have no shortage of entertainment be it live music at night or large gatherings for sports and other events during the day, you can be sure to have immense fun.

 8. The Scotch Whiskey experience